- Solicitors For Business

 What to Expect from HMRC Tax Inspection Notices

 An HMRC tax inspection will usually be initiated with a straightforward request to provide information and documents so that a taxpayer's tax liability can be properly assessed.
 Where necessary, HMRC has the power to obtain authority from the First-tier Tribunal to request the information or to enter and search premises.
-Although this does not confer a power to use force, failure to cooperate can lead to financial penalties.
+Although this does not confer the power to use force, failure to cooperate can lead to financial penalties.

 Where forced entry is justified, HMRC can use other powers to enter (without notice) with a warrant permitting the use of force.
 Similar powers allow HMRC officers to enter and request information/material in excise investigations.